2 Installing R under Unix-alikes

 FPICFLAGS=-fPIC

-Note that R may need to be re-compiled after even a minor update to the compiler (e.g. from 13.1 to 13.2).
+Note that R will usually need to be re-compiled after even a minor update to the compiler (e.g. from 13.1 to 13.2).

 2.7.7 LTO with LLVM

 LLVM supports another type of LTO called ‘Thin LTO’ as well as a similar implementation to GCC, sometimes called ‘Full LTO’.
 (See https://clang.llvm.org/docs/ThinLTO.html.)
-Currently the LLVM compilers relevant to R are clang and flang for which this can be selected by setting macro LTO=-flto=thin.
+Currently the LLVM compilers relevant to R are clang and flang-new for which this can be selected by setting macro LTO=-flto=thin’.
 LLVM has

 AR=llvm-ar